anjalmohammedv/BuiltInFlutter-Task-3/README.md

 <br><br>
 Add a new screen to your existing portfolio app and Build a new news UI as Task 3

-Create an attractive single screen news UI with flutter and push your codes and a screenshot of your app to a seperate folder with your name within the forked version of the below repository. *The folder name should be your name*.
+Create an attractive single screen news UI with flutter and push your codes and a screenshot of your app to a separate folder with your name within the forked version of the below repository. *The folder name should be your name*.

 **Repo link: https://github.com/Built-In-Flutter/BuiltInFlutter-Task-3**